Atrial Fibrillation (AFib)

 • Antiarrhythmic medications help your heart maintain a normal, regular rhythm and prevent AFib episodes.

-Left Atrial Appendage Occlusion Device
+Left Atrial Appendage Closure Device

-Left atrial appendage occlusion devices are an alternative to blood thinners, which may be prescribed to help prevent blood clots and strokes.
+Left atrial appendage closure (LACC) devices are an alternative to blood thinners, which may be prescribed to help prevent blood clots and strokes.
 The devices close or seal off part of the top chamber of the heart, known as the left atrial appendage, where blood clots tend to form.
 Duke was the first hospital in North Carolina to offer left atrial appendage closure after its FDA approval.

 Cardiac Ablation